Chicago Times-Herald race: Race

-The original course of the race was to run from Chicago north to Milwaukee, but the roads were found to be too poor for early cars to easily traverse.
+The original course of the race was to run from Chicago north to Milwaukee, but the roads were found to be too poor for early cars to traverse easily.
 The route was changed to be only 54 mi from Chicago to Evanston and back.
 The finish line was near what is now the Chicago Museum of Science and Industry (what had been the Palace of Fine Arts at the 1893 Columbian Exposition).
 The race was intended to be held on November 2, but few cars had shown up, and the race was rescheduled.
 Eighty-three cars were initially entered into the race, but only six arrived for the actual competition.
 Many of the entrants did not have their cars completed on time, and several were unable to make the journey.
 Elwood Haynes' car, which was a favorite to win the race, was damaged en route and unable to compete.

 Both Haynes and the driver of a Benz car were stopped by police while driving their cars into the city.
 They were forced to requisition horses to pull the cars because, as the police informed them, they had no right to drive their vehicles on the city streets.
-The situation caused the race to again be postponed while the Chicago Times-Herald editors convinced the city leaders to pass an ordinance to confirm the right of these vehicles to travel on city streets.
+The situation caused the race to be again postponed while the Chicago Times-Herald editors convinced the city leaders to pass an ordinance to confirm the right of these vehicles to travel on city streets.
 Once the ordinance passed, the race was held on November 28, Thanksgiving Day.
 The day was snowy and 38 °F (4 °C), the roads muddy, with snow drifts in places.

 The first car to arrive at the starting line was a German-made car by inventor Karl Benz.
 In total, three Benz cars ran in the race.
 The only other four-wheeled car to run in the race was Frank Duryea's motorized wagon.
 The two other vehicles that took part were two-wheeled automobiles.
 The "motorcycles" lacked the power to climb one of the course's grades.
-Another entrant was electric-powered, and its battery died because of the cold weather before getting very far.
-Just after starting, one Benz struck a horse, and was forced to leave the race.
-On the return trip from Evanston the Duryea began to take the lead.
+Another entrant was electric-powered, whose battery died from the cold weather before getting far.
+Just after starting, one Benz struck a horse and was forced to leave the race.
+On the return trip from Evanston, the Duryea began to take the lead.